Difference Between Hard Cost and Soft Cost

 |Raw material, brick, and motor, construction material direct labor are some examples of hard costs and are completed and not incurred when the project has been completed or even before the project has been initiated.
 These costs are incurred only while the project is in the construction stage.||Insurance Cost, legal cost, Set-up cost are few and is generally incurred even before the project has been initiated and started|

-This article has been a guide to Hard Cost vs. Soft Cost.
-Here we discuss its top 4 differences along with infographics and comparison table.
+This article has been a guide to Hard costs vs. Soft costs.
+Here we discuss its top 4 differences, infographics, and a comparison table.
 You may also have a look at the following articles –